Saving Grace (American TV series): Oklahoma City

-Series creator Nancy Miller grew up in Oklahoma City, and as a result Saving Grace includes many references to Oklahoma City and the state of Oklahoma.
-For instance, many of the characters' last names are the names of Oklahoma towns: Hanadarko is derived from Anadarko, Oklahoma; also Clay Norman, Ham Dewey, Butch Ada, Bobby Stillwater, and Captain Perry all have last names taken from Oklahoma towns and cities.
+Series creator Nancy Miller grew up in Oklahoma City.
+She includes many references to Oklahoma City and the state of Oklahoma in the series.
+For instance, many of the characters' last names are the names of Oklahoma towns: Hanadarko is derived from Anadarko; also Clay Norman, Ham Dewey, Butch Ada, Bobby Stillwater, and Captain Perry all have last names derived from local towns and cities.

 The 1995 bombing of Oklahoma City's Alfred P. Murrah Federal Building and its aftermath have been frequently incorporated into the plot and character development of the series.
-In the show, Grace's sister, who was also Clay's mother, died in the bombing.
+In the show, Grace's sister, who is Clay's mother, died in the bombing.

-In addition, local Oklahoma City eating establishment Johnnies Charcoal Broiler is frequently incorporated.
+In addition, local Oklahoma City eating establishment Johnnies Charcoal Broiler is frequently referenced.

-In an October 2007 trip to Oklahoma City by the cast, writers and producers, Oklahoma City Mayor Mick Cornett presented Miller and Hunter with Keys to the City.
+In October 2007 the cast, writers and producers traveled to the city for a special event: Mayor Mick Cornett presented Miller and Hunter with Keys to the City.